General Overview and Specs

 • Make sure nothing is misconfigured on the network switches.
 Some switches have its own traffic control tools that might interfere with how the camera data and the sync signals are transmitted.

-• If the cameras are still not detected, contact tech support.
-When doing so, launch Motive and take a note of the behavior of how the back LED lights on the cameras are flashing.
-This would be helpful when troubleshooting the issue.
+• If the cameras are still not detected, contact OptiTrack support.
+Launch Motive and note how the back LED lights on the cameras are flashing.
+This will help Support troubleshoot the issue.

 Last updated